 3. Asymmetric, Negatively Biased Slider: Where there are more increments on the negative side of the slider

 Limitations of the sliders

 - Sliders can be structured differently from one group to the next, but not per item i.e. they will stay the same within groups.

-Using the structure below as an example, an admin could set up a balanced slider for the service group Leisure, which would apply to all the items within that group; Library Service, Sport and Leisure, Parks and Gardens.
-The admin might then set up an asymmetric slider for the service group Planning which would apply to all the items within that group.
+Using the structure below as an example, an admin could set up a balanced slider for the slider group Leisure, which would apply to all the items within that group; Library Service, Sport and Leisure, Parks and Gardens.
+The admin might then set up an asymmetric slider for the slider group Planning which would apply to all the items within that group.

 - There is a limit of 11 increments on any one sider, and it is mandatory for one of them to be '0'

 - '0' will be the neutral point at which all sliders are set to when a participant first arrives on the site.